What Is an Org Chart?

 Types of Org Charts

-Understand hierarchical, functional, matrix, and flat org chart models.
+Compare hierarchical, functional, matrix, flat, divisional, team-based, and project-based org chart types with matching templates.

 Continue reading